 Complementarity of the research network (1-7)

-- Does the collaboration bring mutual added value to the proposed research; compared to if the partners were not working together?
+- To what extent do the team members’ expertise complement each other and bring mutual added value to the proposed research; compared to if the partners were not working together?

 - Can the collaboration lead to transfer of knowledge between applicants?